saranya-s-narayanan/Duelyst2-card-game/README.md

 # MSCTeamProject

-This is a backend developed for a tactical card game application in Java
+This is the backend logic developed for a tactical card game application in Java

 # Board creation